 Shane is originally from Atlanta and spent his summers vacationing with his family on the Isle of Palms.
 Pulling seine nets in the tidal creeks, crabbing, and fishing with his family while they were on vacation sparked his deep interest for marine biology.
-Shane and his family moved to the Isle of Palms the summer before his freshman year at Wando High School.
 During his high school years on Isle of Palms, Shane spent the majority of his free time exploring the salt marsh, fishing, crabbing, shrimping, and roasting oysters with his friends on small hammock islands.
 Julie Cliff, his Marine Biology teacher at Wando, further inspired his passion in the marine world.

-During his summer internship in 1995 while attending Clemson University, he worked in four different South Carolina State Parks including Hunting Island State Park.
-At Hunting Island he realized the naturalist position was exactly what he wanted to pursue as a career.
-After graduating Clemson with a Bachelor of Science degree in Resource Management, Shane began his career as a naturalist at Hunting Island as an assistant to Mike Walker, head naturalist at the park.
+After graduating Clemson with a Bachelor of Science degree in Resource Management, Shane began his career as an educator at Hunting Island State Park.
 Shane enjoyed working at Hunting Island for two years performing sea turtle research and barrier island and salt marsh ecology programs for visitors and school groups.
 At the end of 1997 he left Hunting Island to pursue his own business, Barrier Island Eco Tours, with Jose Hernandez.

 Shane now operates Barrier Island Eco Tours with his wife Morgan.
-They are able to run a small business and still find free time of their own for fishing, island exploring, or just relaxing on the house boat together with their dog Emma.
+They are able to run a small business and still find free time of their own for fishing, island exploring, or hanging out on the house boat with their 3 kids.

 Morgan grew up in Columbia, SC and visited the Carolina coast every year with her parents and grandparents.
 As a child and young adult, she was fascinated with the sea and the animals that lived in it.
 She loved swimming in the ocean and hunting for sharks teeth and shells with her Grandmother on the beach.
 Her passion for the marine world, and spending time in nature grew with her.